lsaravia/MetawebsAssembly/Notes.md

 One could also imagine that species vary in how they choose prey and when species feeding preferences lead to the increase of s1, s4 and s5 subgraphs the coherence of the web and therefore its stability increases.
 The observed pattern would then result from a combination of constraints on assembly and the intrinsic properties of the subgraphs (stability).

 An ideal test of the hypothesis of selection against unstable configurations would involve food web assembly data.
-During food web assembly, new species enter the food web and establish feeding links with the species that are pres- ent.
+During food web assembly, new species enter the food web and establish feeding links with the species that are present.
 This establishment alters the structure of the food web, and can be measured as changes in the relative frequency of the different three-node subgraphs.
 Following the introduction of the new species one of two events could occur; 1) the new species becomes integrated into the network and the food web grows (in terms of the number of species), or 2) the introduction of the new species leads to extinction events and the food web shrinks.
 The selection against instability hypothesis would predict that when the addition of new species increases the relative frequency of more stable subgraphs compared to less stable ones, the web should grow.
 If the frequency of less stable subgraphs is increased more than the stable ones, then extinctions would be more likely to occur.

 Nonadaptive systemic selection can act on networks via dynamical pruning, favoring configurations that are more likely to lead to system persistence [31].
-Similar nonran- dom motif profiles could also arise by network assembly, the effects of which have been found in both mutualistic and trophic networks [33–37].
-Only by developing strong models of network assembly can one separate the effect of dynamical pruning from that of network growth and de- velopment.
+Similar nonrandom motif profiles could also arise by network assembly, the effects of which have been found in both mutualistic and trophic networks [33–37].
+Only by developing strong models of network assembly can one separate the effect of dynamical pruning from that of network growth and development.
 Assembly might not only involve systemic selection, but also include other processes (e.g., priority effects or constraints on colonization).

 --------------------